Drala Meditation Hikes

 • Lunch will be on the trail as a part of our practice.

-We will treat the forest as our meditation hall, and the same protocals will apply to the hike as to the meditation hall.
+We will treat the forest as our meditation hall and the same protocols will apply to the hike as to the meditation hall.
 Due to the practice nature of this hike, please do not bring dogs, cell phones, beepers, MP3 players, radios, books for reading, or anything that can be distracting to our practice and other hikers.
 We ask that you be respectful of others and follow this request.

 You're welcomed to use such items when you're in the car enroute.